monarch-initiative/gpsea/docs/index.rst

 are associated with specific phenotypic manifestations of the disease.

-GPSEA (Genotypes and Phenotypes - Statistical Evaluation of Associations, pronounced /dʒiːpiːsiː/) is a Python package designed to support genotype-phenotype association analysis.
+GPSEA (Genotypes and Phenotypes - Statistical Evaluation of Associations, pronounced /dʒiːpiːsiː/) is a Python package for finding genotype-phenotype associations.
 The input to GPSEA is a collection of `Global Alliance for Genomics and Health (GA4GH) Phenopackets <https://pubmed.ncbi.nlm.nih.gov/35705716/>`_.
 GPSEA ingests the phenopackets and analyzes the genotype-phenotype associations.
 The genotype can include variant types (e.g., missense vs. premature termination codon),